RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     they will be required to pick up a penalty and the game continues.

     If someone butts-in, the following player picks up the balance of cards due and an additional four.
-    Butter-in are required to say, "Sorry" just like anyone who plays an ace.
+    Butters-in are required to say, "Sorry" just like anyone who plays an ace.
+Butting-in is the only way to avoid picking up after an Ace, but remember that (as usual) the suit has to be identical.

 2
     The following hand must pick up two cards, or play another 2 in which case the next hand must